alxwdm/doodle-devops/README.md

     return ds
 ```

 The delta-training function then uses `read_dataset()` to retrieve the train and test sets from the database as preprocessed and batched tensors, trains for a few epochs and exports the Tensorflow.js model.
+Here's a truncated code snippet of the `train_and_export()` function:

 ```
 def train_and_export():